 A fascinating reality about being part of a binary star system is that half the year the sky is dark blue because of the position of the two suns.

-SoVran and MiThoz, are what we call our first two suns.
+SoVran and MiThos, are what we call our first two suns.
 They are separated by a distance of about 23 Astronomical Units, slightly greater than the distance between the planet Uranus and your own Star.

 SoVran is the first of three stars that graces our sky.
 SoVran is known as a yellow class G star.
 It fuses hydrogen into helium to generate it’s power source.

-SoVran has a sister star in MiThoz.
+SoVran has a sister star in MiThos.
 During the pairs 89 year orbit around a common center, the distance between them varies from 10 to 35 AU’s pulling their home planets along in the process.

 Our third sister star is TeLios, a small red dwarf sun that resides in the outer reaches of our Trinary star system.
 It is a relatively cool and faint star, approximately one tenth the mass and diameter of SoVran or approximately 30% larger than the planet Jupiter.
 It takes over 900 years for TeLios and her planets to orbit both SoVraan and MiThoz.